 Paying freelancers on a per project basis can also decrease overheads and can save the company a considerable amount of time.
 Of course, you will want to do everything you can to hold on to the best temporary workers.
 For this reason, you should learn how to keep your freelancers and contractors happy.

-Forge great relationships with freelancers and contractors by clearly communicating your needs and expectations from the start.
+Forge great relationships with freelancers and contractors by clearly communicating your needs and expectations from the start by signing an online contract.
 By doing so, you will avoid confusion when it comes to a project, so everyone is on the same page and working towards the same goal, limiting mistakes.

 The clearer your instructions and communications, the more likely they will accept work from your company in the future.
 Additionally, they will feel part of a team and more inclined to work to the best of their ability.

 If you want to keep freelancers and contractors happy, you must aim to pay them both correctly and on time.
 Late payments will ultimately lead to frustrated workers, who might look for work elsewhere if it becomes a habit; it may also damage your reputation.

 You should therefore ensure you never miss a payment by turning to recruitment back office solutions, which can reduce the margin of error and will ensure all your temporary workers are paid on schedule.
 Such a system can increase your professionalism and likelihood your freelancers will accept work from your company in the future, which can help your business to grow.
 It’ll also help your company’s image, making you seem trustworthy and reliable.

 Provide Them with the Right Tools for the Job

 If you want the tasks to be completed on time and to the highest standard, you must ensure your freelancers and contractors have the right tools for the job.

 Not only will this ensure you receive a professional standard of work, but it will also make working life easier for the off-site workers.